-5.14 Upgrade Menu
+5.18 Upgrade Menu

-This menu is available in both WECT400 and WECT410 models.
+This menu is used to upgrade the software to a newer version.
 It is used to upgrade the software to a newer version.
 If a new version of the software is available, an upgrade file will be posted on our web site.
 Save this file to a USB flash disk drive.
 It needs to be the only executable (.exe file extension) file stored on the root directory of the stick.
 Press the Enter key to import the software upgrade file from the stick to the controller.